hl7797/computational-art-spring2024/assignments/final/README.md

 6. Get hand movements from the camera.
 Raindrops pause when you make a fist.
 Releasing the hands will resume.

+7. The ship will move follow the mouse pos.

+8. When mouse close to other dots, dots will move towards to mouse.

 ## Multimedia
 1. Image: The image of background ,and raindorps.